plamski211/Inspira/docs/ci-cd/GITHUB-SECRETS-SETUP.md

 ## Docker Hub Authentication

 The CI/CD pipelines use Docker Hub to store and retrieve container images.
-You need to set up the following secrets:
+The workflows are currently configured to use the username `pngbanks`.
+You need to set up the following secret:

 1. **DOCKER_PASSWORD**: Your Docker Hub account password or access token (recommended)

+### IMPORTANT: Docker Hub Account Access

+You have two options:
+1. Use the existing `pngbanks` account (you need the password)
+2. Change the username in all workflow files to your own Docker Hub username

-### Steps to create a Docker Hub access token:
+### Steps to create a Docker Hub access token (recommended):

 1. Log in to your Docker Hub account at https://hub.docker.com/
 2. Click on your username in the top right corner and select "Account Settings"